markjprice/cs14net10/docs/code-editors/vscode.md

 The goal of this section is to showcase how to build a console app using VS Code and the `dotnet` command-line interface (CLI).

-Both the instructions and screenshots in this section are for Windows, but the same actions will work with VS Code on the macOS and Linux variants.
+The instructions and screenshots in this section are for Windows, but the same actions will work with VS Code on the macOS and Linux variants.
 The main differences will be native command-line actions such as deleting a file: both the command and the path are likely to be different on Windows or macOS and Linux.
 Luckily, the `dotnet` CLI tool itself and its commands are identical on all platforms.

 ### Writing code using VS Code